Msaalem/Student-Rating-System-/README.md

 # Student Rating System

 The Student Project Rating System is a project aimed at evaluating and analyzing the digital traces of students' project work.
-The project began in August 2022 and is still ongoing.

 ## Tools and Technologies Used